SuperOfficeDocs/superoffice-docs/docs/apps/building-apps.md

 ## Preferred technology stack

-All types of technology platforms, including Java, PHP, Python, Ruby, and many more are able to integrate with NetServer web services.
+All types of technology platforms, including Java, PHP, Python, Ruby, and many more can integrate with NetServer web services.

-Any technology stack that supports web services is able to connect to and exchange data with SuperOffice NetServer via REST or SOAP protocols.
+Any technology stack that supports web services can connect to and exchange data with SuperOffice NetServer via REST or SOAP protocols.

 For SOAP SuperOffice supplies .NET proxy assemblies as NuGet packages.
 All other technology platforms must generate their own proxies, or use raw SOAP/XML, to access the web services.